 Otherness, then, as the second central concept, is defined as "the result of a discursive process by which a dominant in-group ("Us," the Self) constructs one or many dominated outgroups ("Them," Other) by stigmatizing a difference - real or imagined - presented as a negation of identity and thus a motive for potential discrimination" (Staszak 2).
 Whereby, a difference emerges from facts while Otherness is the result of discourse (2).
 This principle can be applied to several areas, so that the creation of a racial as well as that of a sexual Other is possible.
 Due to that, Otherness is also a central term for feminist criticism.
 Nevertheless, I chose to define it in the postcolonial section because in my thesis, I will focus more on Bertha's representation as a racial Other.
-In both cases, however, an imbalance in power between the Self and the Other is particularity (its identity) and [...] devalue the particularity of others" (2).
+In both cases, however, an imbalance in power between the Self and the Other is essential for the creation of Otherness (2).
+Only the dominant group can "impose the value of its particularity (its identity) and [...] devalue the particularity of others" (2).
 Hence, a black man can be interpreted as the Other of a white man, and a woman as the Other of a man but not the other way around (2).
 In the Victorian period, the process of racial Othering was reinforced by colonialism which made it easy to define an Other as opposed to the Western self.
 In Jane Eyre, Bertha takes that part as the racial (and sexual) Other.